Spospider/distri/README.md

 ## Service Components

-### Cloud
+### CloudNode
+The CloudNode is essentially a worker participating int he cloud.
+It has a main thread, in-which it receives all incoming requests, then handles most* requests is their own separate threads, providing high availability.

+CloudNodes also hold their own NoSQL in-memory DB. its not designed for holding large amounts of data, as this data syncs with all nodes after each data-altering DB operation.

+\* Read-write operations on the DB are syncronous in the main thread to guarantee data consistency.

 #### Available Services:
 **Internal Services: (should only be used by the CloudNodes among themselves)**
-- "Request: UpdateInfo"
+- "**Request: UpdateInfo**"
     Used to Sync data between server nodes.
 Data exchanged include node id, load, DB Collections, and DB data version.

 **Public Services:**
-- "Request: Stats"
+- "**Request: Stats**"
     Used to fetch stats data from a server, no election is applied with this request, a server will always respond.
 No (OK) handshaking mechanism here.
-- "Request: Encrypt"
+- "**Request: Encrypt**"
     Used to encrypt an image and send the result back.

+> ***TODO** sender whitelisting, internal services should only be available to CloudNodes*
+> ***TODO** Implement protocol for new CloudNodes joining the Distributed cloud.*
+> - Key-pair used to authenticate genuine CloudNodes for security.
+> - Implement node table, DB, and available services data exchange.
+> (Should new (assumed genuine) nodes introduce new data to the cloud?
+What usecases can this be usedful?)

 **Distributed DB Services:**
-- "Request: CreateCollection"
+- "**Request: CreateCollection**"
     Used to add a new Collection to the DB, given data of the Collection name as string.
-- "Request: AddDocument<collection_name>"
+- "**Request: AddDocument<*collection_name*>**"
     Used to add a new document to a collection in the DB, given the parameter collection_name.
-- "Request: DeleteDocument<collection_name>"
+- "**Request: DeleteDocument<*collection_name*>**"
     Delete document from a collection in the DB, given the parameter collection_name, given data of a JSON-String of attributes and values to exact-match on.
-    *TODO: range params*
+    > ***TODO**: range params*
-- "Request: ReadCollection"
+- "**Request: ReadCollection**"
-    Returns the complete list of docs for a collection *TODO Pagination*
+    Returns the complete list of docs for a collection
+    > ***TODO** Pagination*

-*TODO DeleteCollection*
+> ***TODO** DeleteCollection*

 ### Client
+The Client acts as the communication module to the distriibuted service.
+Data going in and out of the client is going to be in the format of bytes.

 #### Methods
 - **send_data**(**data**:Vec<u8>, **service_name**:str)
     Requests service and returns the recieved data.